Die Hauptstadt, Capricorn

 That truthfully wasn’t what Weingartner had wanted to hear at all.
 The case of the Kaiser being manipulated was a much easier pill to swallow and more manageable than this alternative.

 The Kaiser folded his hands together.
 “But I’ll tell you this.
 At the moment, I’m actually considered a ‘tower’ for Scorpio.
-The thoughts of about three-quarters of the ones being manipulated flow first through me and then to them.
+The thoughts of about one-fourth of the ones being manipulated flow first through me and then to him.
 That way, I help relieve some of the burden off Scorpio.
 I am still fully aware of myself.”
 He motioned for the woman standing behind him.
-“Dämon, please share the order documents with Marionette and Volkner.”
+“Dämon, please share the order documents with Marionette and Volker.”

-The woman—Dämon Forstchritt, Weingartner realized now—rounded the table and handed him and Marionette one packet of stapled papers each.
+The woman—Dämon Fortschritt—rounded the table and handed him and Marionette one packet of stapled papers each.
 She walked back to stand behind the Kaiser as Weingartner scanned the minimal text on the front page.

 Executive Order 783: Alles Für Alle